 Hello!
 We’re Mike and Tina Gilbertson.
-Together we founded the Reconnection Club, which officially opened its doors on March 1st, 2019.
+Together we founded the Reconnection Club, which officially opened its doors in March of 2019.

 Mike happens to be a retired computer programmer, so you can imagine how handy that was when it came to building this place.
 To the extent that this site is at all functional, that’s Mike’s doing.